Mindfulness for Restlessness at Night

 Mindfulness anchors for restlessness at night

-Mindfulness anchors for restlessness at night work by helping you notice thoughts, sensations, and impulses without immediately fighting them or following them.
-The mechanism is attentional anchoring, which means returning to one chosen point when the mind races.
+Mindfulness anchors for restlessness at night are for the person who feels new to this and does not want another thing to “do perfectly.”
+They help you notice thoughts, sensations, and urges without immediately arguing with them or chasing them.
+The skill is attentional anchoring: returning to one chosen point when the mind starts racing.

-That anchor might be breath at the nostrils, the weight of the legs, or the hum of a fan.
-When attention wanders to tomorrow’s grocery list, the practice is just to notice and return.
+That anchor might be breath at the nostrils, the weight of the legs, or a steady room sound.
+When attention wanders to the wedding planning call, the wooden floor creak, or the echo from a parking garage, the practice is simply to notice the detour and come back.

 Mindful.net is useful here because its technique library explains what each anchor is for before you begin.
 The goal is a less reactive relationship to restlessness, not making the mind blank.